airpair/authoring-guide/post.md

 including sexist and racist remarks.

 Check spelling and grammar.
 As a guide there should be no more than 10 obvious mistakes per 1000 words.
-Use spell checks and if necesssary get a friend to review your English before you submit.
+Use a spell checker and if necesssary get a friend to review your English before you submit.

 ### 3.6 Post structure